OpenForest4D/multi-temporal-lidar-forestry/README.md

 ![Figure 5](figures/density.png)

-*Proportion of lidar returns greater than 2 meters height.
+*Proportion of all lidar returns greater than 2 meters height calculated at XX meter resolution.
 Highlights spatial variability in mid-to-upper canopy density.*

 U.S. Geological Survey (2020).
 AZ NorthKaibabNF B1 2019.
 Distributed by OpenTopography. https://portal.opentopography.org/usgsDataset?dsid=AZ_NorthKaibabNF_B1_2019.
 Accessed: 2025-05-13.

 ### 4.2 Differencing and VRT Visualizations

 The below image represents the pixel-wise difference in canopy height between the years 2019 and 2021 of the Castle fires in the Kaibab Plateau of Northern Arizona.
-They are made using the differencing_script.ipynb notebook and visualized in QGIS.
+These plots are made using the differencing_script.ipynb notebook and visualized in QGIS.

 #### Figure 6.
 CHM Difference Raster

 ![Figure 6](figures/chm_diff.png)

-*Positive values (blue) represent canopy growth, negative values (red) indicate loss due to the wildfire.*
+*Positive values (blue) represent canopy growth, values of zero (white) indicate no change, and negative values (red) indicate loss due to the wildfire.*

 U.S. Geological Survey (2020).
 AZ NorthKaibabNF B1 2019.
 Distributed by OpenTopography. https://portal.opentopography.org/usgsDataset?dsid=AZ_NorthKaibabNF_B1_2019.
 Accessed: 2025-05-13.

 ### Notes:

 * VRT mosaics are saved in the parent folder of each metric group for both original and differenced rasters.
-* These outputs can be further analyzed in QGIS as the next step.
+* These outputs can be further analyzed in QGIS.

 ## 5. Why This Project Matters

-* Enables quantitative monitoring of forest recovery after wildfires and other disturbances.
-* Supports large‑scale, multi‑temporal studies by automating tedious point‑cloud processing.
+* Supports large‑scale, multi‑temporal analysis by automating point‑cloud processing.
 * Delivers open‑source, reproducible workflows for the research community (OpenForest4D).
+* Enables quantitative monitoring of forest changes following wildfires and other disturbances.

 ## 6. License & Citation